Custody Petition Packet

 - Your minor children’s current address

-- The living arrangements of the minor children for the past 5 years
+- Where and who the minor children lived with for the past 5 years

 Note: If you need to obtain or need help completing the Idaho Child Support Worksheets, Parenting Plan and Income Affidavit forms, contact your local Court Assistance Officer or Family Court Services Officer.